Roman and Jewish historians were no fans of Christianity, but they give historical proof of the Bible, including the life of Jesus Christ.

 Is the Bible true?
 The fact is that secular history corroborates the existence of more than 100 biblical characters and provides clear evidence for the existence of Jesus Christ, the central figure of the Bible.

 The Bible is a collection of 66 books written by more than 40 authors over a period of more than 1,500 years, and yet it is amazingly accurate when it comes to the historical record.
+There is much historical proof of the Bible.
 This fact alone supports a single and divine origin.

-In our next issue we will continue this series by analyzing fulfilled prophecy as another proof that the Bible is true.
+In our next article in this series we will continue this series by analyzing fulfilled prophecy as another proof that the Bible is true.